oracle-livelabs/weblogic/webcenter-content/wcc-headless-access/01-prepare-setup/01-prepare-setup.md

 ## Introduction

+> *Note : You can skip this lab, if you have Webcenter Marketplace Environment already setup.*

 This lab will show you how to download the Oracle Resource Manager (ORM) stack zip file needed to setup the resource needed to run this workshop.
 This workshop requires a compute instance and a Virtual Cloud Network (VCN).

 **Estimated Lab Time**: *30 minutes*